-Top 10 Wedding Magazines in India You Should Know in 2019
+Wedding Magazines in India You Should Totally Know in 2020!

 Here is a list of 10 Wedding Magazines in India that you should pick up from the stands right away!

 #1.
 Wedding Vows

 If you’re looking for a wedding magazine in India with a more south Indian touch like how to rock that Pattu sari or pair up the right temple jewelry and more – then Wedding Vows it is.
 Apart from bringing to you the ultimate south Indian bride trends, the magazine also suggests a whole lot of ways to get your planning going.
 You could even get inspired by their real stories column, where they feature stories of various couples week after week.
 And not just that, the magazine has also got some fusion bridal looks, travel & honeymoon tips, themes for weddings and some trendy wedding notes from Bollywood and around the world as well.